Aura Messaging Protocol (AMP)

 6.2 Critical Invariants

 Before sending, a device must merge latest facts, reduce channel state, and use updated epoch and generation values.
 No device may send under stale epochs.
-Only one bump from epoch e to e+1 may be pending at a time.
-The new epoch always equals parent epoch plus one.
+A proposal alone never authorizes successor-epoch sends.

 6.3 Ratchet Generation Semantics